 9.)
 St. Andrew’s Church, Kiev – This Baroque styled church is one of the most beautiful churches in Kiev.
 It is built on artificial hills at the very location at Andriyivskyy Descent, which overlooks oldest areas of Kiev.
 It was hit by lightning twice.

 10.)
 Pyrohiv Folk Architecture Museum – This place is on the outskirts of Kiev towards the south of Kiev.
 It can reach through taxi or Rent a car.
 This Outdoor museum comprises of Ukrainian Folk Architecture and countryside life.
 These are samples of wooden architectures of Ukraine and rural life of 16th – 19th century.
+Book your guided tour to Pyrohiv Folk Architecture Museum.
 Read complete details about Pirogovo Open Air Museum.

 11.)
 St. Volodymyr’s Cathedral – This cathedral built in a Neo-Byzantine style with bright yellow exteriors and interiors were painted by famous artists Mikhail Vrubel.
 It is built in honor of Prince Vladimir of Kiev, who introduced Christianity to Kiev Rus in 988 A.D.
 It is located in a most central part of the city.